-Omnivore pioneers will be responsible for handling this.
-We believe that part of ethical animal husbandry starts with education and awareness, and that it is the Highest Good of all life on the planet for humans to be educated and aware of the process the animals go through to become food and other byproducts.
+Omnivore team members will be responsible for handling this.
+We believe that part of ethical animal husbandry starts with education and awareness, and that it is in the Highest Good of all life on the planet for humans to be educated and aware of the process the animals go through to become food and other byproducts.
 Our values model is also one that includes the aspect of not asking someone else to do for you what you yourself are not willing to do.
-With all of that in mind, we have elected to have ALL members that will be consuming animal products participate in the entire process of the animals’ lives, from birth to table.
+With all that in mind, we have elected to have ALL members that will be consuming animal products participate in the entire process of the animals’ lives, from birth to table.
 Yes, that means that if you plan on eating meat at One Community, you would be expected to assist in processing that type of animal from beginning to end, including ending an animal’s life, at least one time.
 (For children, the parents will help determine the age and level of participation of processing.)

 Q: What if I do not ever want to participate in processing animals or animal products?

 Only those who have elected to participate in eating or using a specific animal product will be asked to participate in processing of that animal or its byproducts.
-Vegan community members will not be asked to partake in ANY part of the animal life cycles.
+Vegan community members will not be asked to partake in any part of the animal life cycles.
 This also means that if no one wants to process a particular animal (or any animals), we will then agree on a different sustainable source of food for our community.

 Q: Will you be using hormones and/or antibiotics for any of the animals?